dcacy/community-usage-checker-java-oauth/README.md

 1. Add the above environment variables to `server.env`.

-1. Use a took like `ngrok` to provide a URL to your application.
+1. Use a tool like `ngrok` to provide a URL to your application.
 Connections Cloud requires an `https` URI to point to.

 1. Load the application in your browser.
 When you click `Log In`, you'll be taken to Connections Cloud.
 Once you authenticate, you'll be prompted to allow this application to access your Connections Cloud data.
 If you approve, you'll be directed back to the app, where it will attempt to retrieve the Communities to which you have access.